srijanmaji06/fenn/CONTRIBUTING.md

 - Add or update tests and documentation if your change affects behavior or public APIs.
 - Keep commits logically grouped (for example, separate “refactor” from “new feature” where it makes sense).

-**Please note** that, in order to test your changes, you need to reinstall `pySMLE` locally in editable mode by running:
+**Please note** that, in order to test your changes, you need to reinstall `fenn` locally in editable mode by running:

 ```
 pip install -e .
 ```

 from the base project directory (the one containing the project `pyproject.toml` file).

 Once your branch is ready: